- About TiDB

 If the application logic relies on the locking or lock waiting mechanisms, or if you want to guarantee as much as possible the success rate of transaction commits even in the case of TiKV cluster anomalies, you should disable the pipelined locking feature.

-[pessimistic-txn] pipelined = true
+[pessimistic-txn] pipelined = false

-set config tikv pessimistic-txn.pipelined='true';
+set config tikv pessimistic-txn.pipelined='false';